This function is designed to work on a hierarchical tree and cut it

 numeric

-value indicating the minimum possible height in the tree for finding the height of cut whenfind_h = TRUE
+value specifying the minimum possible height in the tree for determining the cutting height whenfind_h = TRUE

 .- dynamic_tree_cut